THE LINUX FOUNDATION PROJECTS

-DPDK powers the networking layer of some of the fastest systems on the internet.
+DPDK powers the networking layer of some of the fastest systems on the planet.
 No commit access needed.
 No prior experience required.
 Just open a patch, read it, and share what you notice.

 Learn Fast